shitchell/ai-skeleton/docs/persistent/DESIGN_DECISIONS.md

 # DESIGN_DECISIONS.md

-Document high-level design choices and their rationale.
+Document high-level design choices and their rationale during the planning phase.